On polarization types of Lagrangian fibrations: Beauville--Mukai systems

+has finite kernel, see \cite[p.
+35, 2.II.]{cili}.
+Since $S$ is K$3$ we have $\Pic^0(S) = 0$ and so this condition is satisfied. \end{proof}

 \begin{cor} The Picard number of the generic smooth fiber of a Beauville--Mukai system $\pi : X \rightarrow |D|^{\star}$ equals one.
-In particular $d(\pi) = (1, \ldots, 1)$. \end{cor} \begin{proof} The first statement follows immediately from Theorem \ref{picardk} and Lemma \ref{picard} (i) since the generic smooth fiber is a Jacobian of a smooth curve.
-A special Kähler class $\omega$ with respect to a fiber $F$ which is a Jacobian of a curve restricts to the unique primitive polarization on $F$ since $\rho(F) = 1$.
-Then by Lemma \ref{picard} (ii) above this polarization is principle hence $d(\pi) = d(\omega|_F) = (1,\ldots,1)$ by Proposition \ref{specialpol}. \end{proof}
+In particular $\pol(\pi) = (1, \ldots, 1)$. \end{cor} \begin{proof} The first statement follows immediately from Theorem \ref{picardk} and Lemma \ref{picard} (i).
+A special Kähler class $\omega$ on $M_H(v)$ with respect to a fiber $F$ which is a Jacobian of a curve restricts to the unique primitive polarization on $F$ since $\rho(F) = 1$.
+Then by Lemma \ref{picard} (ii) above this polarization is principal, hence $\pol(\pi) = \pol(\omega|_F) = (1,\ldots,1)$ by Proposition \ref{specialpol}. \end{proof}